In terms of Search Engine Optimization (SEO), a sitemap is similar to a Google map for users and crawlers.

 Keywords in description or titles

 As mentioned above, keywords in the sitemap are necessary.
-Let’s take advantage of HTML SEO tags as meta titles and meta description to include keywords – brief of content for users.
+Let’s take advantage of HTML SEO tags as meta titles and meta descriptions to include keywords – brief of content for users.

 Furthermore, a sitemap with keyword-rich content but in the proper level can stand out others and get ranking advantages.
 Important HTML tags for SEO like meta data tags are factors contributing to the ranking results.